hvesalai/emacs-sbt-mode/README.md

 - **M-x** *sbt-find-usages* will search for occurances of the id at point from the project `.scala` and `.java` files.

+Use the `next-error` and `previous-error` command (or key-binding) to jump to the locus of each search hit.

 ### Scala console

 You can start the scala console from within sbt as normally (use